Putting the brain in disease prevention

 In addition to our primary focus on knowledge generation around brain-behaviour relationships involving eating, we are equally interested in applications of such knowledge to the prevention of obesity and other chronic illnesses.
-As a consequence, we are broadly interested in conducting the foundational work necessary to import neuroscience methods into large, population-level data collection initiatives assessing lifestyle behaviours, risk factors, and sociodemographic variables.
+As a consequence, we are broadly interested in conducting the foundational work necessary to import neuroscience methods into large, population-level data collection initiatives and clinical contexts in which they are needed around the world.

 Equipment and Facilities:

 The Prevention Neuroscience Laboratory is equipped with a MagVenture MagPro x100 rTMS system (cTBS capable, with EMG), several mobile brain imaging systems (multichannel fNIRS), and facilities for standardized testing of food choice.

 We are located in Room 2105 Burt Matthews Hall (BMH).
 If you are here for a study, please take the Columbia Street entrance to the University, enter BMH from the main entrance on Ring Road; once inside, make a right turn and proceed upstairs to the lounge area on the second floor.
 A research assistant will meet you in the lounge area.